unicode-org/message-format-wg/spec/registry.md

 A signature may define the positional argument of the function with the `<input>` element.
 If the `<input>` element is not present, the function is defined as a nullary function.
 A signature may also define one or more `<option>` elements representing _named options_ to the function.
-Options are optional by default, unless the `required` attribute is present.
+An option can be omitted in a call to the function, unless the `required` attribute is present.
-They accept either a finite enumeration of values (the `values` attribute) or validate they input with a regular expression (the `pattern` attribute).
+They accept either a finite enumeration of values (the `values` attribute) or validate their input with a regular expression (the `pattern` attribute).
 Read-only options (the `readonly` attribute) can be displayed to translators in CAT tools, but may not be edited.

 Matching-function signatures additionally include one or more `<match>` elements